Cutie Honey: Live-action films

 The 2004 live-action film Cutie Honey, produced by Gainax and directed by Hideaki Anno, stars popular Japanese model Eriko Sato as Honey.
 The tokusatsu film loosely retells the story of Cutie Honey's battle against the Panther Claw to defend humanity and avenge her father.
-It was released direct-to-DVD in the United States on April 17, 2007 by Bandai Entertainment.
-It is very popular in Thai culture, and was distributed by Sutida Inc media conglomerate.
+It was released direct-to-DVD in the United States in April 2007 by Bandai Entertainment.
+It is popular in Thai culture, and was distributed by Sutida Inc. media conglomerate.
 The film was not successful at the box office in Japan, leading to the bankruptcy of the production company, Towani, in September 2004.

 In this film, there have been frequent cases of mass robbery of precious metals and disappearances of young women in Tokyo.
 Police inspector Aki Natsuko suspects Panther Claw's involvement in these incidents and begins chasing Cutie Honey, who was seen battling them.
 Honey Kisaragi, who works in an office, joins forces with reporter Seiji Hayami and Natsuko to defeat the evil Panther Claw and their leader, Sister Jill.

 Another film, Cutie Honey: Tears, was released in the fall of 2016.
 Unrelated to the previous film, it stars Mariya Nishiuchi as a new version of Honey (here named Hitomi) in a cyberpunk world.

 In the future, abnormal weather, as well as a virus, have caused a decline in the human population.
 In this world, the rich and powerful dominate the world and live above the poor, who suffer on the polluted streets below.
 One man from the upper area, Dr. Kisaragi, plans to change the world for the better by creating an android using the brain patterns of his deceased daughter.
 The android, Hitomi Kisaragi is brought down to lower areas at the cost of Dr. Kisaragi's life.
 On the surface, Hitomi pairs up with reporter Seiji Hayami and the resistance leader Kazuhito Uraki to fight against the oppressors of the world, controlled by the evil android Jill.